 Downtown is definitely the busiest neighborhood in the city, and by some people’s standards that also means it’s one of the best.
-Cultural outings here include the Symphony at Benaroya Hall, or Seattle Art Museum.
+Cultural outings here include the Symphony at Benaroya Hall, or Seattle Art Museum, all perfect for a Seattle staycation.
 Musical events and live performances take place at theaters like the Showbox and the Paramount.

-Monthly rent for a one-bedroom apartment in Downtown Seattle: $2,484 (unfurnished), $XXXX (furnished)
+Monthly rent for a one-bedroom apartment in Downtown Seattle: $2,484 (unfurnished)

 About 20 minutes north of Downtown Seattle is the Greenwood neighborhood.
 It’s centrally located but also offers a bit of seclusion.
 There’s a suburban feel with single-family homes, yet the newer apartments give this neighborhood an urban twist.
 Due to its relative affordability compared to other areas, a lot of young professionals and creatives are calling Greenwood home.
 To accommodate this demand, you’ll find more and more multi-unit complexes being built.
 Some of Greenwood’s stand-out features include the Taproot Theatre and 85th Street, where there are several bars and eateries to choose from.

-Monthly rent for a one-bedroom apartment in Greenwood: $1,798 (unfurnished), $XXXX (furnished)
+Monthly rent for a one-bedroom apartment in Greenwood: $1,798 (unfurnished)

 The neighborhood of Columbia City offers residents a small-town intimacy that’s not offered in other parts of Seattle.
 Here you’ll find community involvement and a genuine camaraderie amongst the locals.
 Plus, it’s one of the most diverse areas in the city.
 Combined, the residents of Columbia City speak over 60 languages.
 As an added bonus of living in this neighborhood, there are several public transit access points to connect you with other areas.